The IVF Process Explained: Your 10-Step Guide

 Step 5: Egg collection

-Egg collection is performed in our clinic theatre, under local anaesthetic and oral sedation for your comfort.
+Around 35-38 hours after the ‘trigger’ injection, egg collection takes place in our clinic theatre, under light sedation for your comfort.
 Your fertility doctor will retrieve your eggs under ultrasound guidance and tell you how many eggs you have for your IVF cycle.
 You will be looked after by our theatre team including anaesthetists and fertility nurses.

-If you are using partner sperm, he will give a sample on the same day as your egg collection, so his sperm is ready in our lab to inseminate your eggs.
+If you are using partner sperm, he will give a sample on the same day as your egg collection, so his sperm is ready to inseminate your eggs in our lab.

 Step 6: Insemination of eggs